Prapthi564/Dashboard-in-a-day/Lab 3 - Data Modeling and Exploration.md

 Now, let’s add a visual that provides sales information over time

-72. Begin by clicking on the white space in the canvas.
+72. Begin by clicking on the white space in the canvas and select **Clusterd column chart** from Visulization.

 73. Click the checkbox next to the **Date** field in the **Sales** table.
 Notice that a Date Hierarchy is created.